IT20636524/Ticketing-System-SE3070_WD_30-CSSE/BusTicketingApp/README.md

-# BusTicketingApp
+# e-travel
- Bus Ticketing App - CSSE Project
+Ticketing System for a Public Transport Network